hmcts/finrem-case-orchestration-service/README.md

 on `build.gradle` you can find our customisation for the plugin task on `bootWithCCD`:

+- if running it with `authMode = uk.gov.hmcts.rse.AuthMode.AAT`,
+an `.aat-env` file is needed so the automated process can set up the environment variables to point the services to AAT.
+As these will contain service keys, we are not keeping these under source control, ask a colleague to provide them or copy them from the pods running in AAT.
+(As AAT is heavily used on this setup you must be always on the VPN)

 - if running it with `authMode = uk.gov.hmcts.rse.AuthMode.Local` in addition to CCD services an IDAM and S2S simulators are also made available so there is no dependency on AAT.